Composites

 Warning

 If you define a composite with no matching enhancement, Satpy will by default apply the stretch_linear() enhancement with cutoffs of 0.5% and 99.5%.
-If you want no enhancement at all (maybe you are enhancing a composite based on DayNightCompositor where the components have their own enhancements defined), you need to define an enhancement that does nothing:
+If you want no enhancement at all (maybe you are enhancing a composite based on DayNightCompositor where the components have their own enhancements defined), you can use the image_ready standard name.
+If this is not a suitable standard name, you can also define an enhancement that does nothing:

 enhancements: